jerickso/FreeBSDSystems/readme.md

 compare.sh
 ----------
-Since I seem to be constantly tweaking files and configs, I needed a way to keep running systems, as well as new systems, somewhat consistant.
+Since I seem to be constantly tweaking files and configs, I needed a way to keep running systems, as well as new systems, somewhat consistent.
 This script aids in coping over new files, as well as merging changes into existing files.
 It borrows some functionality from mergemaster.

-It runs by issueing:
+It runs by issuing:
 `./compare.sh`

 Do note, that all the files listed in the file `Merging/overwrite` will be overwritten without prompting